 It’s not always possible to control stressful situations, but it is possible to change how you respond to them.
 This can make a big difference to how stressed you feel.

 Call us 0800 0234 834

 Understanding stress is your first step to managing it.
 If you haven’t already, read our guide.

 If you're not sure what's causing your stress, keep a diary.
 Jot down those moments when you felt most stressed.
 After a few weeks you'll have a clearer idea of what causes you the most stress.

 There'll always be things you can't control, but there are always a few practical steps you can take to manage the things that are causing most of your stress.

-If you think stress is having a significant negative impact on your life, book an appointment with your GP.
+If you think your stress is causing you significant problems you should book an appointment with your GP.

 A racing heart, shaking, chills or hot flushes, butterflies in your stomach, feeling restless, irritable, hopeless, tired or losing interest in the things you enjoy can all be early signs of trouble.Your doctor may offer you treatments like counselling or other types of therapy, peer support, or in some cases medication.
 Importantly, they may also be able to help you with some of the underlying causes of your stress.
 For example, if you're stressed because you're looking after a family member or friend who's ill, your doctor may tell you about a local support group that could help.